samizdatco/skia-canvas/README.md

     - use of non-system fonts [loaded](#usefamilyname-fontpaths) from local files

-## Roadmap
-This project is newly-hatched and still has some obvious gaps to fill (feel free to pitch in!).

-On the agenda for subsequent updates are:
-  - Add SVG image loading using the [µsvg](https://crates.io/crates/usvg) parser

-## Platform Support

-The underlying Rust library uses [N-API](https://nodejs.org/api/n-api.html) v6 which allows it to run on Node.js versions:
-  - 10.20+
-  - 12.17+
-  - 14.x and later

-There are pre-compiled binaries for:

-  - Linux (x86)
-  - macOS (x86 & Apple silicon)
-  - Windows (x86)

 ## Installation

 If you’re running on a supported platform, installation should be as simple as: